element-hq/element-web/docs/feature-flags.md

 configs.

-**Warning:** While this does mean the feature is enabled by default for https://riot.im and official Riot Desktop builds, it will not be enabled by default for self-hosted installs, custom desktop builds, etc. To cover those cases as well, the best options at the moment are converting to a regular setting defaulted on or to remove the flag.
+**Warning:** While this does mean the feature is enabled by default for https://app.element.io and official Element Desktop builds, it will not be enabled by default for self-hosted installs, custom desktop builds, etc. To cover those cases as well, the best options at the moment are converting to a regular setting defaulted on or to remove the flag.
 Simply enabling the existing flag by